ramgorthi04/gist/recontour_planner_hints.md

 5. **Supply Chain Efficiency**: Insights into how quickly inventory is replenished and sold can highlight areas for improvement in the supply chain.
 6. **Sales Analysis**: Although direct sales data isn't provided, changes in availtosell_qty can be used to infer sales activity, especially when combined with input_qty data.

-Overall, this dataset is a valuable resource for inventory management, helping Walmart ensure product availability, minimize costs, and improve customer satisfaction.
+Overall, this dataset is a valuable resource for inventory management, helping ensure product availability, minimize costs, and improve customer satisfaction.

 ### Ebay.ebay_sales